isb-cgc/readthedocs/docs/source/sections/CostManagement.rst

 Cost Management
 ===============

-This section details a few use cases and their approximate costs in order to help users estimate cloud costs for their analysis.
+This section details a few use cases and their approximate costs in order to help users estimate cloud costs for their analyses.

 Estimating Costs for Common Bioinformatics and Data Analysis Tasks
 ==================================================================